choderalab/ensembler/docs/getting_started.rst

 There is also a suite of integration tests, which test interoperation of Ensembler with software dependencies such as Modeller and Rosetta loopmodel, or external databases such as UniProt.
-Many of these tests run much more slowly than the unit tests.
+Note that many of these tests run much more slowly than the unit tests.
 To run them: ::

   $ nosetests -a integration